Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Role of degeneracy and energy deformation

 \subsection{Degeneracy and sensitivity}

-While $D_n(h)$ captures the global deformation of the spectrum, it does not fully capture the metrological usefulness of the deformation.
-In particular, two systems may have the same value of $D_n(h)$, yet one may be more useful for parameter estimation if it has a degenerate ground state.
-Therefore, it is important to mention that degeneracy can significantly enhance the QFI, which bounds the precision of estimating $h$.
+To understand the mechanism of degeneracy in sensitivity, let us perform a perturbative analysis of the QFI in the presence of ground-state degeneracy.
+This analysis applies to the \emph{zero-temperature} limit ($T=0$), where the QFI is governed purely by ground-state structure; therefore, the degeneracy-enhanced sensitivity derived here does not contradict our finite-temperature results, where graphs with less spectral degeneracy exhibit a stronger response to the field.

-To understand this, we perform a perturbative analysis of the QFI in the presence of ground state degeneracy.
 We consider a $g$-fold degenerate ground state $\{|\psi_j^{(0)}\rangle\}_{j=1}^g$ of the unperturbed Hamiltonian $\hat{H}_0$, all sharing the eigenvalue $E_0$.
 A small perturbation of the form $h\hat{V}$ couples these ground states to the excited states $|\psi_k^{(0)}\rangle$ of $\hat{H}_0$, potentially lifting the degeneracy.
+Let the system be initialized in a uniform superposition over the degenerate ground space